Trashytalk/piwardrive/docs/ckml_build.rst

 Building the CKML Extension
 ===========================

-PiWardrive ships with a small C extension ``ckml`` used by the GUI.
-It must be compiled when building the project.
+PiWardrive ships with two small C extensions ``ckml`` and ``cgeom`` used by the GUI.
+They are compiled automatically when building the project.

 Prerequisites
 -------------